Summer Camp Frequently Asked Questions

 What are some music skills my child might learn?

 Preschoolers will learn new songs, music terms like Allegro and Lento, rhythmic and melodic patterns, musical symbols, and instrument skills.
 Older children will learn elements of music theory, how to play as part of an ensemble, and songs from a variety of genres and cultures.
-They will also receive direct instruction on the instrument of their choice.
+They may also receive direct instruction on the instrument of their choice, although it will not be the same as a private lesson.

 Who are your camp leaders?
 What is the ratio of leaders to campers?